ucsb-csw8/w22/faq.md

 ### Is Piazza used for questions about the material and clarification on the lectures?

 Yes, this is our main communication platform.
 Guidelines for how to use it are in the Syllabus and in the _Posting Guidelines_ note on Piazza itself.
-See more information in the ["Communication" section](#communication) below.
+See more information in the ["Getting Help"](#getting-help) and the ["Communication" section](#communication) below.

 ### Is there a code for Piazza?